shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 I'm using this term because there's no real established terminology.
 Some of the things I'll talk about are more "practices", some are more "coding conventions" and some can only be called "design patterns".
 So I'm going with the term that I think is best at conveying that:
-1. The way we do code is different, it's not just how we prompt or the tools we use".
+1. The way we do code is different, it's not just how we prompt or the tools we use.
 1. It's a **design** approach.
 It's part of the design of our code, our architecture, our workflow.

 A key part of being productive with AI, I believe, is to master these.